 Average Electricity Bill With Solar Panels FAQ

-A: The break-even point depends on various factors like the cost of installation, energy savings, and incentives.
+A: The break-even point depends on various factors like the total cost of installation, energy savings, and incentives.
 On average, it can take between 5 to 10 years.

 Q: Are there any environmental drawbacks to solar panels?